7 Marvelous Mosques To Visit In Brunei [Saifuddien, Bolkiah + Others]

 Al-Muhtadee Billah Mosque is impossible to miss during your visit to Kampong Ayer.
 As Kampong Ayer’s primary mosque, one can spot it from any point in the village.
 It was built to stand out among the blue sky and forest backdrop which lay behind it, thanks to its white rooftop and golden dome.

 Al-Muhtadee Billah Mosque was named after Sultan Bolkiah’s eldest son, who is first in line for succession to the throne.
 Visiting the mosque is easy.
-Walk by foot along the village boardwalk or take a boat directly there from Bandar Seri Begawan.
-If you prefer car, just cross the RIPAS Bridge.
+Walk by foot along the village boardwalk or take a boat here from Bandar Seri Begawan.
+If you prefer car, simply cross the RIPAS Bridge.
 Technically, the mosque sits on the other side of Kampong Ayer, but is basically in the village (just a few meters of water separate it).

 DPMM Haji Al-Muhtadee Billah Mosque